Walking: Make it count with activity trackers

 Choosing the right device

-How do you know which kind of tracker to get?
-Review these features to see what device may best suit your needs and interests.
+How do you know what kind of activity tracker to get?
+Review these features to see which device may best suit your needs and interests.

 - Ease of use.
-Although some pedometers have more features and require more setup than do others, most are quite simple to use.
-Just clip it on and go, resetting the steps to zero each day when you start over.
+Although some activity trackers have more features and require more setup than do others, most are quite simple to use.
+After you've set up the device, just strap it on your wrist and go.

-- Extras.
-How much information do you want to collect will influence your choice of device.
-Some pedometers and most activity trackers calculate time spent in an activity, distance walked and even the number of calories your burn up while being active.
-Still others allow you to upload your data to computers so that you can electronically track your progress.
+Extras.
+The amount of information you want to collect may influence your choice of device.
+Most activity trackers calculate time spent in an activity, distance traveled and even the number of calories you burn while being active.
+Some activity trackers may also monitor your heart rate.
+Many activity trackers allow you to upload your data to computers or apps so that you can electronically track your progress.

 - Accuracy.
-Most pedometers are generally accurate and reliable at counting basic steps.
-If you want a higher level of precision, however, you probably want an activity tracker.
+Most activity trackers are generally accurate and reliable at counting basic steps.

 - Display.
 Look for a device with a display that you can read in different types of lighting, especially if you'll be using it both indoors and outdoors.